cq615/cq615.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
+- **Artificial Intelligence Meets Medical Imaging: From Signals to Clinically Information**\
+   at LAI4BM: International Workshop on Large AI Models for Biomedicine, Hong Kong, China, July 2025

+- **Advances of AI in Medical Imaging: From Signals to Clinically Information**\
+   at Trustworthy AI for Digital Health Summer School, Reading, UK, July 2025

 - **AI-Driven CMR**\
    at ISMRM Educational Program on Advanced Cardiovascular MRI Techniques, Singapore, May 2024